 Vetting of Finalist – Before a job offer is made, the following vetting processes must occur:

-Reference Check – Divisions must ensure a reference check is conducted with the finalist’s current or most recent employer including inquiring whether the finalist has been found to have engaged in any sexual violence or sexual harassment, or left employment during an active investigation into allegations of sexual violence or sexual harassment.
-Reference information that reveals past misconduct (including any violation of sexual violence or sexual harassment policies) must be reviewed on a case-by-case basis prior to making any hiring decisions and, when appropriate, legal counsel should be consulted (see Recruitment, Assessment and Selection Procedures for specific reference check questions).
+Reference Check – Divisions must ensure a reference check is conducted with the finalist’s current or most recent employer including inquiring whether the finalist has been found to have engaged in any sexual violence or sexual harassment, or are currently under investigation or have ever left employment during an active investigation into allegations of sexual violence or sexual harassment against them.
+Reference information that reveals past misconduct (including any violation of sexual violence or sexual harassment policies) must be reviewed on a case-by-case basis prior to making an offer of employment and, when appropriate, the Office of Human Resources and the Office of Legal Affairs should be consulted (see Recruitment, Assessment and Selection Procedures for specific reference check questions).

-Criminal Background Check – Divisions must complete all other required background checks including but not limited to criminal background checks (See Criminal Background Check Policy).
+Criminal Background Check – Divisions must complete all required background checks (See Criminal Background Check Policy).

-Sexual Violence or Harassment Inquiry – The University will ensure the finalist(s) is (are) asked whether they have been found to have engaged in, or left employment during an active investigation into allegations of sexual violence or sexual harassment (see Recruitment, Assessment and Selection Procedures for specific process utilizing the Criminal Background Check system).
+Sexual Violence or Harassment Inquiry – The University will ensure the finalist(s) is (are) asked whether they have been found to have engaged in, or are currently under investigation or have ever left employment during an active investigation into allegations of sexual violence or sexual harassment against them (see Recruitment, Assessment and Selection Procedures for specific process utilizing the Criminal Background Check system).

 Note, questions for the finalists identified above in this section may be presented in the CBC process.